Tag: psychology of choice

 Quiet reflection on inner criteria and freedom

-But reality suggests something else.
+Yet reality often suggests something more complicated.

-Freedom is not found in abundance.
+Freedom is not simply found in abundance.

-It is found in orientation.
+It is found in orientation and self-understanding.

 Choice belongs to the external world.